-If you’re like many people, the word deposition conjures up images of a lawyer asking questions and taking notes as someone sits in front of them.
-This is an accurate depiction of what happens during a deposition, but it doesn’t provide much context on why or how to prepare for one.
+If you want to know how to prepare for a deposition this is a great place to start.
+For most people, the word deposition conjures up images of a lawyer asking questions and taking notes as someone sits in front of them.
+This is an accurate depiction of what happens during a deposition preparation outline, but it doesn’t provide much context on why or how to prepare for one.
 In this blog post, we’ll discuss:

 - Why you should prepare for one

-- Tips on how to do well in your deposition
+- Tips on how to win a deposition

 - What happens after the deposition is over

-After reading this blog post, you’ll have a much better understanding of what happens during depositions and how to be ready for one.
+After reading this blog post, you’ll have a much better understanding of what happens during depositions, what to expect at a deposition, and how to be ready for one.

 What is a Deposition?